donkirkby/live-py-plugin/CONTRIBUTING.md

 This lets you test the basic Javascript without Pyodide or the theme.
 See the next section for how to run the full site.
 The web site uses the [Bulma Clean theme], which is based on [Bulma].
 The [Bulma colours] can be particularly helpful to learn about.
+You'll also need the [git download instructions] if you don't already have it.

 ### Updating and Testing
 To deploy the latest version to the web site, you'll need the `space-tracer`